Fellow millennials, let’s talk engagement!

 "Millennials will have flavored water or ice cubes infused with edible flowers or fruit," Chertoff says.
 "They’re also thinking about specialty bars.
 They’re more likely to be like, 'You know what?
 We really like bourbon.’
 They save money doing a bourbon bar or a whiskey bar or a martini bar.
 We’ve seen boozy milkshakes.
-We’ve seen hired professional baristas set up little Starbucks.
+We’ve seen hired professional baristas set up little Starbucks stations.
 We’re seeing millennials focus on drinks in different and creative ways."

 And what you’ve saved in drink considerations could go toward some killer music for the dancing almost half of your guests are there for, because, as Chertoff notes, "Music can make or break your wedding."

 The 8 Things Wedding Guests Are Most Excited About (Broken Down by Generation)